blanza/Compression/README.md

 This repository contains code that broadly relate to looking at evolution of life expectancy and variability of age at death in Latin America.
 Paper is accepted for publication - Revista Latinoamericana de Población.
 The paper is co-author by: Marcos Gonzaga, Bernardo L. Queiroz and Everton Lima

-    1) Stata code to estimate latin america mortality pattern
+    1) Stata code to estimate latin america mortality pattern (standardmodel.do)
-    2) Stata code to estimate mortality age profile for all countries in the study
+    2) Stata code to estimate mortality age profile for all countries in the study (standardmodel.do)
-    3) R codes to produce all graphs presented in the paper.
+    3) R codes to produce all graphs presented in the paper. (figure.r and iqr_c50.r)
-    4) Original database to performe all calculations.
+    4) Original database to performe all calculations (dados_mortalidade_to_stata.csv)
     5) Under-registration of death counts - please look at https://cran.r-project.org/web/packages/DDM/index.html
+    6) Estimates of completeness of death counts coverage (death_counts_under-registration.csv)

 # Information about paper